-Studies have shown that overprotection is more detrimental than beneficial to a child, leading to unfavourable effects on his cognitive and social–emotional skills.
+Studies have shown that overprotection is more detrimental than beneficial to a child, leading to unfavorable effects on his cognitive and socio-emotional skills.

 Let us look at how an overprotective parenting style affects the child as he moves into adolescence and then into adulthood.